 Static equivalent analysis, for most non-critical piping systems, the earthquake is treated as a static load, which is proportional to the weight of the piping and components.
-The magnitude of the load is generally determined by the ‘g’ factor according to respective codes, for example, UBC, IBC, ASCE, IS, etc. This load is applied statically at the vertical and two horizontal directions.
+The magnitude of the load is generally determined by the ‘g’ factor according to respective codes, for example, UBC, IBC, ASCE, IS, etc. This load is applied statically in the vertical and two horizontal directions.

 Dynamic Earthquake Analysis

-Dynamic Analysis, for critical piping systems, a dynamic analysis is generally preferred that produces more realistic and accurate results compared to equivalent static analysis.
+Dynamic Analysis, for critical piping systems, a dynamic analysis is generally preferred because that produces more realistic and accurate results compared to an equivalent static analysis.
 The random ground motion can be recorded using accelerometers and applied to the structure or piping model through all the ground supports as time histories and the effect can be assessed.
 These random ground motions are converted to response spectra to simplify earthquake analysis.

 Response Spectrum Analysis Method

-Response spectrum plot gives the maximum response (that maybe maximum displacement, maximum velocity, maximum acceleration, or any other parameter of interest) to the natural frequency (or natural period) subjected to specified excitation for linear single degree of freedom system oscillators.
+Response spectrum plot gives the maximum response (that maybe maximum displacement, maximum velocity, maximum acceleration, or any other parameter of interest) to the natural frequency (or natural period) subjected to specified excitation for linear single-degree-of-freedom system oscillators.
 These plots are subjected to specific damping and it changes as damping changes.
 Refer to Fig. 1 shown below:

-The plot of this type is shown here in figure, in which a one-story building is subjected to a ground displacement indicated by us(t) and u indicates deflection.
+The plot of this type is shown here in the figure, in which a one-story building is subjected to a ground displacement indicated by us(t) and u indicates deflection.

-For any linear single degree of freedom system, the response spectrum curve shown in figure gives the maximum displacement of the mass m relative to the displacement at the support which is (us-u) here.
+For any linear single degree of freedom system, the response spectrum curve shown in the figure gives the maximum displacement of the mass m relative to the displacement at the support which is (us-u) here.

 Thus, to determine the maximum response of a linear single degree of freedom system from the available spectral chart, for specified earthquake excitation, one needs only to know the natural frequency of the system and damping.

-If the natural frequency of structure coincides with the frequency of earthquake ground motion, it leads to a resonance condition, which creates substantial damage to the system.
+If the natural frequency of the structure coincides with the frequency of earthquake ground motion, it leads to a resonance condition, which creates substantial damage to the system.
 That’s the main reason, not all buildings collapse during an earthquake.
 The natural frequency of building/structure is a property of height, stiffness, material, etc. Buildings whose natural frequency matches with earthquake frequency collapse during an earthquake while remaining are not experiencing major damage.

 The response spectrum is using the same principles as time history.
 Only instead of using time history, it is using maximum values of the response.
-When the time history profile is not available for a particular dynamic event, then the response spectrum used.
+When the time history profile is not available for a particular dynamic event, then the response spectrum is used.
 Response spectrum analysis provides more conservative results than time history.